Benji, Shelter Dog Turned Movie Star

 When the movie, Benji, was being cast, there were few signs that it would be a big success.
 The idea for the film came from Joe Camp, a fellow who made his living producing commercials in Dallas.
 Camp wrote the script, and began contacting people in Hollywood, only to receive rejection after rejection.

-In spite of the many obstacles to getting the film made, the audiences loved Benji.
+In spite of the many obstacles they encountered in making the film, the audiences loved Benji.
 Variety reported the picture was the #3 grossing movie of the year.

 Success Equals Sequel

-The success of the movie led to a sequel, but by this time Higgins, who was 14 at the time the original movie was filmed, was now too old for a full-time commitment.
+The success of the movie led to a sequel, but by this time Higgins was 14.
+Frank Inn knew that Higgins was too old for a full-time commitment.
+Fortunately, Inn bred Higgins so there were offspring.
 Higgins’s daughter, Benjean, played Benji in For the Love of Benji (1977).
-When the time came for a third Benji, another of Higgins’s offspring filled in.
+When the time came for a third movie, another of Higgins’s offspring filled in.